emmasteerembl/friendly-collab-party/README.md

 Hi!
 This is an introduction.
 A little more going into this paragraph.

-- Here is the start of a list
+- Learn about versions
-- List item 2
+- Learn about collaborations
-- List item 3
+- Work with GitHub